svprak/khmerlyric/replit.md

 - ✅ Server configured to run on port 5000
 - ✅ Server configured to bind to 0.0.0.0 for Replit proxy
 - ✅ All dependencies installed
-- ⚠️ **REQUIRES VALID MongoDB CONNECTION**: The DATABASEURL environment variable must point to a working MongoDB instance
+- ✅ MongoDB connection configured and working
+- ✅ Application running successfully
+- ✅ Deployment configured for autoscale

 ## Database Setup

-### Current Issue
+### Setup Complete
-The application requires a MongoDB database connection.
-The current DATABASEURL points to a cluster that no longer exists or is unavailable.
+The application is now connected to a working MongoDB database via the DATABASEURL environment variable.

-### Solution Options
+### Connection Features
+- Automatic connection validation on startup
+- Clear error messages if connection fails
+- Helpful troubleshooting guidance in logs

+### If You Need to Change Database

 **Option 1: MongoDB Atlas (Recommended - Free)**
 1. Go to https://www.mongodb.com/cloud/atlas